taocpp/PEGTL/doc/Parse-Tree.md

 auto root = tao::pegtl::parse_tree::parse< my_grammar, my_selector >( in );
 ```

 The above style is a white-list, where the default is `std::false_type` and you explicitly list those rules which will generate a node.
-Of course, you can also set the default to `std::true_type` and explicitly list the rules thar are *not* to generate a node (black-list style).
+Of course, you can also set the default to `std::true_type` and explicitly list the rules that are *not* to generate a node (black-list style).

 ## Transforming Nodes